 My interests center on partisan polarization in modern American politics, particularly its role in shaping voters' ability to hold politicians accountable.
 I examine how information in media and electoral campaigns can distort public perceptions of politicians and the institutions themselves, and, in turn, affect the strategic behavior of those inhabiting those institutions.
 I am also deeply interested in methodological issues related to attitude measurement, experimental design, survey methodology, and psychometrics.
 You can find links to my publications here.

 My research has been supported by a National Science Foundation Graduate Research Fellowship, the Institute of Governmental Studies at Berkeley, and the University Grants Program at SDSU.

 Between 2016 and 2022, I have served as instructor of record for 14 different course preparations across 48 individual course sections, ranging in enrollment from 8 to 383.
 These courses span a variety of related topics, including political psychology, the U.S. Congress, the American presidency, partisan polarization, campaigns & elections, statistical methods & research design, and political communication.
 You can see the classes that I've previous taught here.

-If you have any questions, or would like copies of my working papers, replication archives, or instructional materials, please feel free to contact me.
+If you have any questions, or would like more recent copies of my working papers, replication archives, instructional materials, or anything else, please feel free to contact me.